We know you’re doing everything to set your child up for success. We’ve built a step-by-step guide on how to prepare your kid for the Ivy League.

 Since then, the meaning of the Ivy League has evolved.
 Today, we associate it with a high-caliber, outstanding education at a reputable school.

 So, why go to an Ivy League school?
 Accepting an offer of admission from an Ivy League school will open a world of opportunities for your child.
 After all, these schools are popular for a reason.
-Maybe your child is already asking, “should I go to an Ivy League school?”
-Let’s talk about it.
+If your child is asking if they should attend an Ivy League school, now would be the perfect time to start preparing them.

 Below are some of the benefits of an Ivy League education.

 The Ivies have excellent funding programs, meaning your child can access multiple high-quality resources.
-Students have access to various research and study materials simply unattainable at less competitive schools.
+Students have access to various research and study materials that are harder to obtain at less competitive schools.

 Gaining an expansive professional network is a huge advantage of an Ivy League education.
-Every Ivy has an alumni network filled with accomplished graduates that can help your child access new and exciting opportunities, offer advice, or help them navigate the college experience.
+Every Ivy League has an alumni network filled with accomplished graduates who can help your child access new and exciting opportunities, offer advice, or help them navigate the college experience.

 Many schools offer applicants alumni interviews, meaning your child can take advantage of an alum’s insight even before acceptance.
 Along with the alumni networks, your child will interact with their peers and professors almost daily.